Diving photos: © Mark Knaus

 Niels Helmø Larsen provided the following additional information:Film ”Into The Blue”"A 145-foot barge was used for the delicate task of sinking two of the DC3 airplanes used in the film down to the ocean floor.
 Production designer Maia Javan (House of Sand and Fog) and art director David Klassen (Waterworld) decided not only what the planes would look like underwater, but chose the most photogenic sites for underwater director of photography Peter Zuccarini (Pirates of the Caribbean: The Curse of the Black Pearl).The production utilized three identical cargo planes for their needs.
 The "Sunshine" came from California, the "Jose" was found in Puerto Rico, and the "Kalik" was discovered right in Nassau standing at the entrance to the island's airport.
 One plane was lowered into a deep-water site at the edge of a reef for use in longer establishing shots.
 Another was placed at a shallow water site for closer work.
 The third was dropped into a huge converted molasses tank and used extensively for close-ups and interior shots."
 From: http://www.cinemareview.com/production.asp?prodid=3121

 The "Sunshine"-named DC-3: would that be a former Air Sunshine DC-3?
 See Jim Reed's photos here.
 I noticed Bob Garrard had a photo of Air Sunshine DC-3 (N75KW) on Airliners.net, where he offered the following information: "Written off Sep 12, 1980 when it plunged into the sea while on approach to Freeport, Grand Bahamas."
 A logical candidate I would assume, except that above text seems to indicate aircraft were deliberately placed, not making use of aircraft available on location.
 I would also assume an aircraft submerged for some 25 years would look less clean, show all kind of underwater growth.
 The "Kalik"-named aircraft: could this be N200TA (c/n 19998?); this identity has been reported (but never 100% fully confirmed afaik) for the DC-3 used as a welcoming Gate Guard (see) at the Nassau airport.
 I have read a report insisting N200TA and this DC-3 were 2 different aircraft.
 See N200TA in 1975.
-The "Jose"-named aircraft I have been unable to trace as yet, This website offers more DC-3 diving photos (the same?) and seem to persist in a link to a Bond movie..?
+The "Jose"-named aircraft I have been unable to trace as yet; Martin Pole writes in his update further below: "... this should be N68363 c/n 20238 (registered as N786T //FAA Register entry 28 June 2009 but was never carried, derelict as N68363).

 One has to consider the fact that quite a number of DC-3s/C-47s have been last seen here but their fate remain obscure: |

-Martin Pole offered the followinginformation & links (a DC-3 tailsection being carted off in 2004 for use of the film): Stuart Cove's site once showed an image of a DC-3 about to be lowered into the water (I could only see this image in the Japanese language section, via google), the image was too small to read the registration (although it may have already been blanked).
-Also see- www.airliners.net/open.file/0499673/M/ www.airliners.net/open.file/0499672/M/
+Martin Pole offered the following information & links (a DC-3 tailsection being carted off in 2004 for use of the film): Stuart Cove's site once showed an image of a DC-3 about to be lowered into the water (I could only see this image in the Japanese language section, via google), the image was too small to read the registration (although it may have already been blanked).
+Also see- www.airliners.net/open.file/0499673/M/ www.airliners.net/open.file/0499672/M/ Martin's update (30Jun11):

 In a follow up Martin wrote me the following: "I did save the image that was previously on the Stuart Cove website: ![]() The 'Welcome gate guard' DC-3/C-47 had a few features that added together would ease I.D. if compared with the image of a suitable candidate ((although I realize some bits could be have been swapped around): type of nose cone type/position of RDF antenna doors - has a C-47 side door with a mall square airliner type luggage door to the rear of it cockpit glazing type tail mounted beacon is of the broader type...
 I have so far ruled out every image I have seen so far..!"
 "Also this was another lead: Bahamas news - Bahamian news portal: www.bahamasb2b.com/news - Headline News -Shock As Movie Makers Sink Plane By Coral Reef - January 27, 2004 - 09:54 Movie makers are apparently causing potentially irreplaceable damage to a coral reef off New Providence, environmentalists claimed yesterday.
 Government advisers, environmental campaigners and scuba diving companies are "shocked" by the situation.
 An old aircraft which was once parked outside the Nassau International Airport has been sunk by the film makers and one wing is resting on the reef.
 The Douglas DC-3, which used to welcome travellers to the airport, has been acquired by the makers of the movie "Into The Blue", currently being filmed in New Povidence.
 Earlier this month it was sunk off the south west coast of the island to form part of the movies underwater set.
 It's not unknown in the Bahamas for planes and boats to be sunk for filming, or as attractions for divers but in this case, one of the plane's 36-foot wings is resting on top of a coral reef.
 Source: Robert Bain, The Tribune -------------------------------- I hope that helps, as more on line images will now be available..?" |